 The forested land area in Europe has been in a steady growth since 1950's.
 The land area has grown during this time by some 30% and between 2005-2015 by 44,000km2 (FAO), an equivalent of over 1,500 football fields.
-Smurfit Kappa owns some 500ha of forest in Europe, and we source a large proportion of our timber used at our virgin paper mills from forest owners whose
+Smurfit Kappa owns some 500ha of forest in Europe, and we source a large proportion of our timber used at our virgin paper mills from forest owners whose forest holdings are located in boreal or hemiboreal forests.

-Sustainable forest management benefits carbon According to a recent study, the carbon storage in intensively managed boreal forests grows faster than in those that are less managed.
-The study shows that the carbon sinks in the sustainably managed forests in Nordic Countries grew by 35% during 1990-2017, where as in the same.
+Sustainable forest management benefits carbon sequestration and carbon storage in boreal forests.
+According to a recent study, the carbon storage in intensively managed boreal forests grows faster than in those that are less managed.
+The study shows that the carbon sinks in the sustainably managed forests in Nordic Countries grew by 35% during 1990-2017, where as in other, less managed boreal forests it remained about the same.
 This means that supporting sustainable forest management is a means to mitigate climate change.

-$^{{}^ \, \}text{H\"o}\text{berg P. et al. Sustainable boreal forest management-challenges and opportunities for climate change mitigation.}$
+^{} Höberg P. et al. Sustainable boreal forest management - challenges and opportunities for climate change mitigation.